matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 Cross-signing
 ~~~~~~~~~~~~~

-Rather than requiring Alice to verify each of Bob's devices will each of her
+Rather than requiring Alice to verify each of Bob's devices with each of her
-own devices and vice versa, Matrix allows users to cross-sign their keys so
+own devices and vice versa, the cross-signing feature allows users sign their
-that Alice and Bob only need to verify once.
-With cross-signing, each user has
+device keys such that Alice and Bob only need to verify once.
+With
-a set of cross-signing keys that are used to sign their own device keys and
+cross-signing, each user has a set of cross-signing keys that are used to sign
-other users' keys, and can be used to trust device keys that were not verified
+their own device keys and other users' keys, and can be used to trust device
-directly.
+keys that were not verified directly.

-With cross-signing, each user has three cross-signing ed25519 keys pairs:
+Each user has three ed25519 keys pairs for cross-signing:

-* a master key that serves as the user's identity in cross-signing and signs
+* a master key (MSK) that serves as the user's identity in cross-signing and signs
   their other cross-signing keys;
+* a user-signing key (USK) -- only visible to the user that it belongs to --
-* a user-signing key that signs other users' master keys, and
+  that signs other users' master keys, and
-* a self-signing key that signs the user's own device keys.
+* a self-signing key (SSK) that signs the user's own device keys.

 The master key may also be used to sign other items such as the backup key.
 The
 master key may also be signed by the user's own device keys to aid in migrating